itsobi/spotify-app/README.md

 - Next, in the terminal, `npm install axios` to make HTTP request to the Spotify API.

-- Then, at the top of the component you want to hold the API call in:
+- Then, at the top of the component you wish to make the API request:

 `import axios from "axios"` and `import { useState, useEffect } from "react"`